-Both students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote or online.
-Those who fail to adhere to such behavioral standards may be subject to discipline.
-Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation or political philosophy.
-For more information, see the policies on classroom behavior and the Student Conduct & Conflict Resolution policies.
+Students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote, or online.
+Failure to adhere to such behavioral standards may be subject to discipline.
+Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy.

+For more information, see the classroom behavior policy, the Student Code of Conduct, and the Office of Institutional Equity and Compliance.